Basuki Resobowo: Early life

-Resobowo was born to Prawiroatmojo and his wife, their second child, in 1916.
+Resobowo was born on 18 February 1916 as the second child to Prawiroatmojo and his wife.
 Sources disagree as to where he was born.
-The Jakarta City Government's Encyclopedia of Jakarta states his place of birth as Palembang, West Sumatra, but Taman Ismail Marzuki's biography of the artists gives a birthplace of Bengkulu, with Palembang and Lampung as locations in which he lived as a child with his transmigrant family.
+The Jakarta City Government's Encyclopedia of Jakarta states his place of birth as Palembang, West Sumatra, but Taman Ismail Marzuki's biography of the artist gives a birthplace of Bengkulu, with Palembang and Lampung as locations in which he lived as a child with his transmigrant family.
 As a child, he enjoyed drawing.

 In order to become a teacher, Resobowo was sent to live with his uncle in the capital of the Dutch East Indies, Batavia (now Jakarta).
 There he attended a Dutch-run school for indigenes, the Europesche Largere School.
 After graduating, in 1930 Resobowo was sent to live with another uncle and started his studies at a Dutch-run middle school, or MULO.
 However, in his second year he moved to Yogyakarta, where he completed his education in a Taman Siswa-run school and was primed to be a teacher.
 One of his classmates in Yogyakarta was Sindoesoedarsono Soedjojono, and the two often painted together.

 Resobowo returned to Batavia in 1933 and, for a short while, served as a teacher at a Taman Siswa school there.
 This return was only temporary, however, as between 1936 and 1938 he lived in Bandung, West Java, and studied design at a school established by the architect Ir.
 Roosseno.
 While in that city, Resobowo was active with the social organization Indonesia Muda, becoming the head of the Bandung Chapter and attending the group's 1937 conference in Surabaya.